It was another regular team meeting. Except it wasn’t regular, as we had just decided to pivot.

 What’s in it for you?

-I’d like you to remember three things out of the story of our beginning.
+I’d like you to remember three things from the story of our beginning.

 One: If you’ve got a great idea for an app or service – send some emails first to check how great the idea really is in the eyes of your potential users.
 Don’t wait till you’ve got it all set up.
 Ask first, develop next.